pilgrimAeneas/computer-science/README.md

 <sub>This section requires **a semester** at least and must be done before graduation.</sub>

+## What's Next?
+The possibilities are boundless and overlapping:
+- Look for a job as a developer!
+- Join a local developer meetup (e.g. via [meetup.com](https://www.meetup.com/)).
+- Check out the [readings](#programming-and-systems-cont) for classic books you can read that will sharpen your skills and expand your knowledge.
+- Pay attention to emerging technologies in the world of software development:
+  + Explore the **actor model** through [Elixir](https://elixir-lang.org/), a new functional programming language for the web based on the battle-tested Erlang Virtual Machine!
+  + Explore **borrowing and lifetimes** through [Rust](https://www.rust-lang.org/), a systems language which achieves memory- and thread-safety without a garbage collector!
+  + Explore **dependent type systems** through [Idris](https://www.idris-lang.org/), a new Haskell-inspired language with unprecedented support for type-driven development.

 ## Programming and Systems Cont.
 Courses | Duration | Effort | Progress
 :--: | :--: | :--:   | :--: